KhaleelKhan/tu-darmstadt-latex-thesis/README.md

-# TU Darmstadt LaTex Thesis Template
+# TU Darmstadt LaTex Thesis Template (IES Group)

-This was the template for one of my theses at the [TU Darmstadt](http://www.tu-darmstadt.de/index.en.jsp).
+This was the template for thesis at the [TU Darmstadt](http://www.tu-darmstadt.de/index.en.jsp), adapted from another GitHub user [Zemirco](https://github.com/zemirco/tu-darmstadt-latex-thesis).
+I have modified bibliography to use updated Biblatex(3.3) name formatting.
+Also added IES logo and modified color scheme.

 ## Table of Content